openearth/rws-bathymetry/index.md

 ## [](#intro)Introduction

-Within this project, _Deltares_ is asked to look at availble satellite images in the period 2015-2017 and explore ways to derive bathymetry from those images.
-Eventually Deltares provides a calibrated bathymetry for two areas of interest and compares the obtained bathymetry with _in-situ_ data collected via standard measurment methods.
+Within this project, _Deltares_ is asked to look at available satellite images in the period 2015-2017 and explore ways to derive bathymetry from those images.
+Eventually Deltares provides a calibrated bathymetry for two areas of interest and compares the obtained bathymetry with _in-situ_ data collected via standard measurement methods.

 ## [](#areas)Areas of interest